CAN YOU GET A RESTRAINING ORDER AGAINST SOMEONE FOR STALKING YOU? WHAT IS STALKING?

 It is extremely important to have a Family or Probate Law Attorney draft and complete this for you.
 There are many very specific laws regarding the provisions and signing of wills that, if done incorrectly, could completely invalidate your will!
 Beware of online services.
 Have the peace of mind that comes with having a local certified attorney prepare and do the signing ceremony for your Last Will and Testament.

-The Law Office of Summer R. Nichols has handled hundreds of Wills and enjoys the opportunity to make you and your loved ones feel at ease knowing that things were done right, and that your children are taken care of in accordance with your specific wishes, in the event of your untimely death.
+The Summer Nichols Law has handled hundreds of Wills and enjoys the opportunity to make you and your loved ones feel at ease knowing that things were done right, and that your children are taken care of in accordance with your specific wishes, in the event of your untimely death.

 Please consider taking care of this now.
 Life is too short not to.

 The Child Tax Credit: The Federal Law & How the Divorce Court Handles it

 As you are likely aware if you have a child, there is a credit which may be claimed when filing your income tax.
 For 2014 tax returns, the deduction from income was $3,950.00.

 Federal Law states, in part, that in the case of parents residing separately, the parent with whom the child lives for the majority of time is the one entitled to claim the child on their taxes to receive this credit.
 If the child spends an equal amount of time with each parent (a 50/50 parenting time schedule), then the parent with the highest adjusted gross income is the correct parent to receive the credit.